 Step 3.
 On the client computer, input the device ID of the host computer and then click on “Connect”.

 Step 5.
-There will be a pop-up window in the host computer.
+There will be a pop-up window on the host computer.
 You can control the host computer successfully if you are allowed.

 Bonus Tip: However, nobody can allow the request if there is no one sitting in front of the host computer.
-Under the circumstance, we can set the security code to control remote PC.
+Under the circumstance, you can set the security code to access the unattended computer.